Updates: Ceremony #152 (Nov 16, 2023)

 The purpose of this section is to enlighten potential candidates about the ceremony, and the purpose of the iron ring prior to participation in the ceremony.
 During the dismissal, the Senior Supervising Engineer (S.S.E.) of the Camp will remind you that “…while these … are no mystery, they are neither for the Public nor the Press.”
 I ask that you treat the information provided here in confidence for the purpose for which it is intended: to allow you to make an informed decision beforehand concerning your participation in the ceremony and your reciting of the “obligation”.

 “The Ritual of the Calling of an Engineer has been instituted with the simple end of directing the young engineer towards a consciousness of this profession and its significance, and indicating to older engineers their responsibilities in receiving, welcoming and supporting the younger engineers in their beginnings.”
-(Manual of Camp Procedure, V2.0, Dec 2014, p3-8)
+(Manual of Camp Practice, V7.1, Jul 2022, p3-7)

 “Their participation may increase their own moral fortitude and help to create a bond between them and the many other engineers with whom they may work during their professional careers.
-(Manual of Camp Procedure, V2.0, Dec 2014, p3-8)
+(Manual of Camp Practice, V7.1, Jul 2022, p3-7)

-The ceremony itself, written by Rudyard Kipling in the 1920’s, used the language and many Judeo‑Christian references common in Canadian culture at the time.
+The ceremony itself, in the 1920’s, used the language and many Judeo‑Christian references common in Canadian culture at the time.
 It is not intended as a religious, ceremony; the language is retained merely to respect the tradition and origins of the ceremony and the spirit in which it was conceived.

 The ceremony in which you would receive an iron ring involves the recitation of an obligation, somewhat akin to an oath, which you must take before receiving an iron ring.
 The wording of the obligation retains the original language, but should be viewed as it was originally intended, as explained above.
 The intent of the obligation carries no religious connotations, only that you agree to uphold the highest standard of professional conduct to the best of your ability.
 If you accept the intent and spirit of this obligation and the spirit in which it is taken, you are welcome to attend, participate, and receive an iron ring as a reminder of your obligation.
 If you are not comfortable with any part, you should feel no pressure to participate and are free to decline or to reflect on it and attend another ceremony at some time in the future.
 If you would like to review the specific wording of the Obligation before making your decision, please contact the Camp Secretary (see the Contact page).